 - Was the content primarily produced with search engines in mind (rather than humans)?

-- Are you putting lots of content out there and hoping that at least some of it ranks well?
+- Are you putting lots of content out there and hoping that at least some of them rank well?

 - Are you extensively using AI to produce content on many topics?
 (Note the use of “extensive”: Google does not frown upon using AI-generated content as the basis for an article).